MR-EIGHT/pyshell-linux/README.md

 # pyshell-linux

 This is a simple shell in python for Unix-based systems.
-Implemented for Operating Systems' claas
+Implemented for Operating Systems' claas.

 ## Shell
 ![pyshell](shell-sc.png)